 Though publications come in different shapes and sizes (reports, background papers, policy briefs, blogs), there are a basic set of good practices that every researcher and communications professional should consider when developing written outputs.

-This short course offers the opportunity to learn about these by looking specifically at how to develop policy briefs and background (or working) papers.
+This short course offers the opportunity to learn about these by looking specifically at how to develop policy briefs and blogs.

 Specifically, the module aims to help participants: